 Director of Operations & Executive Chef

-Heather Nace is originally from Baltimore, MD and holds a B.S. in Culinary Nutrition from Johnson & Wales University with a degree in Culinary Nutrition in May 2018.
-After completing her senior internship at GCCM, she accepted a full-time position in Fall 2018 and moved to New Orleans.
-As the Director of Operations, she is able to combine her experience of running a small business for twelve years with her knowledge of food and nutrition.
-She provides leadership for medical student and community programming, clinic operations, and special events.
-As a registered dietitian, Heather is looking forward to inspiring others to achieve better health by sharing her knowledge and passions for food, nutrition education, and cooking.
+Heather Nace is originally from Baltimore, MD and holds a B.S. in Culinary Nutrition from Johnson & Wales University.
+She is currently the Membership Chair for the New Orleans Academy of Nutrition and Dietetics and serves on the Culinary Medicine Specialist Advisory Board.
+As the Director of Operations, she is able to combine her experience of running a small business for twelve years with her culinary and nutrition knowledge.
+She provides leadership and coordination of medical student and community programming, kitchen operations, training of students, and special events.
+As a registered dietitian with a culinary background, Heather hopes to inspire others to achieve good health by sharing her knowledge and passions for food, nutrition, and home cooking.

 Chef Katie Pedroza